Salwa-24/HSCC-2023/readme.txt

 III.
 Datasets

 1. HSCC-2023-rawdata.csv
 This csv file conatins the rawdata collected.
-This dataset is then analyzed and then divided into three seperate csv files specifically used for each of the cases
+This dataset is then analyzed and then divided into three seperate csv files specifically used for each of the cases.
+The rawdata involves the captures taken while uploading 100Mb and 300Mb files to the cloud.

 2. HSCC-2023-kstest.csv
 This file is used within the k-Means clustering code, which results in giving Statistics and p-value tabulated in Table V.